-- A. Use the design standards and methodologies described in the Drainage Design Manual (DDM) for Maricopa County, Arizona, latest edition, which includes Volume I - Hydrology, Volume II -Hydraulics and Volume III - Erosion.
+A. Use tThe design standards and methodologies described in the Drainage Design Manual (DDM) for Maricopa County, Arizona, latest edition, iwhich includes Volume I - Hydrology, Volume II - Hydraulics and Volume III - Erosion.
 The SDDM prevails in any conflict between the DDM for Maricopa County and the Town's SDDM whenever the latter is more restrictive.
+The Design

+Engineer should discuss and resolve any conflict with the appropriate Town staff for resolution before submitting reports and plans for review.
-Design Engineer should discuss any conflict with the appropriate Town staff for resolution before submitting reports and plans for review. - B. The analysis of hydrologic and hydraulic hazards within this region must consider impacts to all downstream and upstream areas.
-Failure to consider these impacts may result in hazardous diversions of flow, increases in peak discharge flow rates and disruption of the transport equilibrium.
-Any of these phenomena could increase the flooding and erosion potential to downstream properties and create a liability. - 1.
-Design drainage facilities to maintain the natural runoff and channel characteristics. - 2.
-Do not adversely impact drainage patterns, including the location and configuration of watershedof watershedof boundaries, or create new areas of concentrated flows leaving the site. - 3.
-Maintain the stability of natural drainage channels, particularly the channel banks, as much as is possible.

-4. Do not increase the natural conveyance capacityvolume of existing channel flows.
-5. Maintain the natural sedimentation characteristics of an existing drainage way.
-6. Do not restrict or obstruct natural habitat condition or movement with improvements to existing channels.
-7. Maintain the natural vegetation density and diversity of existing channels.
-8. Preserve the viewshed characteristics of naturallarge washes and vista corridors Commented [CC4]: Edited for consistency with definitions 9.
-Design retention and detention basins to blend into the natural contours and undulations of the site and the local natural terrain.
-10. When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
-Exceptions may be made by the Community Development DirectorZoning Administrator and Town Engineer if the following conditions are met: a.
-The basins will be maintained by a property owners association or its equivalent; b.
-Appropriately sized drainage and maintenance access easements are provided; and c.
-The basin is accessible from a street.
-C. Retention Basins 1.
-Design retention and detention basins to blend into the natural contours and undulations of the site and the local natural terrain.
-2. When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
-Exceptions may be made by the Community Development Director and Town Engineer if the following conditions are met:
+- B. AThe analysis of hydrologic and hydraulic hazards within this region must consider impacts to all downstream and upstream areas.
+Failure to consider these impacts may result in hazardous flow diversions of flow, increases in peak discharge flow rates, and transport equilibrium disruptions of the transport equilibrium.
+Any of these phenomena canould increase the flooding and erosion potential to downstream properties and create a liability. - 1.
+Design drainage facilities to maintain the-natural runoff and channel characteristics. - 2.
+Do not adversely impact drainage patterns, including the location and configuration of watershedof watershed boundaries, or create new areas of concentrated flows leaving the site. - 3.
+Maintain the stability of natural drainage channels, particularly-the channel banks, as much as is possible. - 4.
+Do not increase the natural conveyance capacityvolume of existing channel flows. - 5.
+Maintain the natural sedimentation characteristics of an existing drainage ways. - 6.
+Do not restrict or obstruct natural habitat conditions or movements with improvements to existing channels. - 7.
+Maintain the natural vegetation density and diversity of existing channels. - 8.
+Preserve the viewshed characteristics of Nnaturallarge Wwashes and vista corridors, - 9.
+Design retention and detention basins to blend withinto the natural contours and undulations of the site and the local natural terrain. - 10.
+When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
+Exceptions may be made by the Community Development-DirectorZoning Administrator and Town Engineer providedif the following conditions are met: - a.
+The bBasins will be maintained by a property owners association or its equivalent organization; - b.
+Appropriately sized drainage and maintenance access easements are provided; and - c.
+BThe basins are is accessible from a street.